 Sprinkle the flour over the chicken and mushroom mixture, and stir it all around to make sure it's spread evenly around the pan.

-Add the water and the mushrooms to the pan.
+Add the chicken broth and the mushrooms to the pan.
 Cover the pot and let it simmer for 15 to 20 minutes (depending on the size of the piece of chicken).

 Remove the chicken from the pan with tongs and put it on your plate while you finish making the rest of the sauce.
 Cover the chicken with the lid of the pot to keep it warm.

 Cook the sauce, and keep stirring it, for 5 minutes.

 Add the cream (or yogurt mixture).
 If you use the yogurt, spoon some of the sauce from the pan into the yogurt and mix it together before adding it to the pan.
 This will keep it from separating.